 There is a multi-billion dollar debt-buying industry in this country.
-Debt collectors purchase literally hundreds of thousands of old debts for pennies on the dollar that the original creditors have written off.
-These debt collectors receive minimal information on each account, and then begin attempting to collect.
+Debt collectors purchase literally hundreds of thousands of old debts for pennies on the dollar of what the original creditors have written off.
+These debt buyers/collectors receive minimal information on each account, and then begin attempting to collect.

-The debt buying business model is to cast a wide net without properly verifying whether the consumer owes the money, or even that they are suing the right consumer, and see what money is recovered.
+Their business model is to cast a wide net without properly verifying whether the consumer owes the money, or even that they are suing the right consumer, and see what money is recovered.
 This litigation strategy is effective because very few consumers obtain legal representation, and the overwhelming majority of consumer defendants default in the collection action.
-Quite often, the debt buyer does not have sufficient evidence to prove its case, but relies on junk evidence improperly admitted.
+Quite often, debt buyers do not have sufficient evidence to prove its case, but rely on junk evidence improperly admitted.

-Many Arizonans do not answer the complaint (lawsuit) and guess what?
+Many Arizonans do not answer the debt buyer’s complaint (lawsuit) and guess what?
 The debt collectors win by default, this is called a “Default Judgment”!
 This is what they are hoping happens—that you don’t seek legal representation—and that they will win without having to prove their case.
-In fact, many debt collectors will not even pursue a case once they know the Arizonan consumer has legal representation.
+In fact, many debt collectors will not even pursue a case once they know a defendant has obtained legal representation.

 Reason #1: Because You May Not Owe This Debt